kids encyclopedia robot

 Knight of the Order of Saint John

-General David John Hurley, AC, CVO, DSC, FTSE (born 26 August 1953) is an Australian former senior officer in the Australian Army who has served as the 27th governor-general of Australia since 2019.
-He was previously the 38th governor of New South Wales, serving from 2014 to 2019.
+General David John Hurley, AC, CVO, DSC, FTSE (born 26 August 1953) is an Australian former senior officer in the Australian Army who served as the 27th governor-general of Australia from 2019 to 2024.
+He was previously the 38th governor of New South Wales from 2014 to 2019.

 In a 42-year military career, Hurley deployed on Operation Solace in Somalia in 1993, commanded the 1st Brigade (1999–2000), was the inaugural Chief of Capability Development Group (2003–2007) and Chief of Joint Operations (2007–2008) and served as Vice Chief of the Defence Force (2008–2011).
 His career culminated with his appointment as Chief of the Defence Force on 4 July 2011, in succession to Air Chief Marshal Angus Houston.

 Hurley retired from the army in June 2014 and succeeded Marie Bashir as governor of New South Wales in October 2014 on the nomination of Premier Mike Baird.
 His term concluded in May 2019 and he was subsequently appointed by Queen Elizabeth II as governor-general on the nomination of Prime Minister Scott Morrison.
-His five-year term commenced in July 2019 and expires in July 2024, with Sam Mostyn announced as his replacement.
+His five-year term commenced in July 2019 and expired in July 2024, with Sam Mostyn succeeding him.

 Early life and education